Sky-De/OPENSOURCE-projectHunter/README.md

 ### HOW TO RUN

+### Make sure you have Postman, Node, and Docker Installed!

 ##### 1. In backend directory, you must "npm install" ( this will change )
 ##### 2. In backend directory, create .env file with appropriate "PORT, JWTSECRET, DB_USERNAME, DB_PASSWORD, DB_PORT" environment variables
 * Docker Compose